-There are strict time limits in force for appeals which should be adhered to as out of time appeals can be difficult to proceed with unless there are significant reasons why your appellant’s notice (N161) was delayed later than 21 days after the date of the decision you wish to appeal.
+There are strict time limits in force for appeals which should be adhered to as out of time appeals can be difficult to proceed successfully with unless there are persuasive reasons why your appellant’s notice (N161) or appellant's notice (FP161) was delayed later than 21 days or 7 days depending on the type of hearing you are considering appealing.
+For Final Orders (orders intended to end litigation) you have 21 days.
+For interlocutory orders (case management) it is only 7 days.
 Although we do see at times appeal courts accepting out of time appeal applications if there are what they consider reasonable excuses but please do not rely on this.
-Far better to file your Appellant's Notice (N161) within 3 weeks and not take any unnecessary risks.
+Far better to file your Appellant's Notice (N16 or FP161) within 3 weeks or 1 week as necessary and not take any unnecessary risks.

-Some of the documents required will be an appellant’s notice (N161), skeleton argument, grounds of appeal, copy of the order in question, copy of the order giving or refusing permission to appeal, witness statements or affidavits, transcript or note of the judgment or written reasons for the court's decision.
+Some of the documents required will be an appellant’s notice (N161 or FP161), skeleton argument, grounds of appeal, copy of the order in question, copy of the order giving or refusing permission to appeal, witness statements or affidavits, transcript or note of the judgment or written reasons for the court's decision.

 It cannot be stressed enough, how important it is usually to have a comprehensive accomplished skeleton argument that will often need to refer to authorities (case law, statutes), to give you the best opportunity to persuade the appellate court your application has merit.